star-cats/blinky-dome/README.md

 `./gradlew shadowJar`

-Now you have an executable fatjar (synonym of shadowJar), eg:
+Now you have an executable fatjar (shadowJar).
+Which means, you can simply do:

 `java -jar build/libs/blinky-dome-all.jar`